Giving Up Real Life To Travel The World

 I don’t do a whole lot of research when I’m travelling somewhere new.
 Instead I’ll talk to the locals when I arrive, or just wander the streets and stumble across incredible things.
 I like just showing up to a place and experiencing it through my own eyes.
 That’s not to say I don’t do any research- I do, but the thing is, I don’t want to do the holiday that everyone does so on this blog you will find a lot of insider tips, secret spots and off the beaten track stories.

-I am also what you would call a budget traveller.
+I am also a budget traveller.
 I will happily stay in hostels or sleep on couches to save money to spend on amazing experiences.
 Occasionally I treat myself to a bit of luxury, however I feel like I appreciate it more due to my basic living style.
-Oh, and I will only pay good money for amazing experiences too!
+I will only ever pay good money for an activity if I know it’s going to be an amazing experience.